Airsoft Guns: Airsoft Laws, Regulations and Safety

 - Michigan - Orange flash hiders are mandatory and you must be eighteen or older to legally own an airsoft gun.
 Large caliber and high-power air pistols are considered to be firearms by state law.

-- Minnesota - Children 14 or older cannot be sold an airsoft gun without the permission of a parent or legal guardian.
+- Minnesota - Children 14 or younger cannot be sold an airsoft gun without the permission of a parent or legal guardian.
 You cannot carry an airsoft gun in a threatening manner in a public area.
 Storing or carrying an airsoft gun onto a school campus is illegal.

 - Missouri - Municipal laws enforce when and where an airsoft gun can be fired.
 The local police department will have more information on the subject.